 - Models tend to produce similar output (-> see ensemble analysis of 3rd ATM Challenge). - There is some skill for Xe-133 and Xe-133m. - There is hardly/no skill for Xe-131m and Xe-135.
-But ATM runs (especially source terms) need to be checked! - The optimum residual threshold can be empirically determined, ranging approximately from the 55th to 70th percentile (depending on the isotope and the specific ATM run).
+But ATM runs need to be checked, source terms & metastable detections to be challenged. - The optimum percentile threshold can be empirically determined, ranging approximately from the 55th to 70th percentile.